learn-co-curriculum/dsc-normal-distribution/README.md

 The key takeaway from central limit theorem is that fact that is allows different distributions to be processed as a normal distribution, even when they do not fulfill normality requirements shown above.
 We shall discuss this further when we talk about hypothesis testing

+[Here is an interesting youtube video highlighting this phenomenon](https://www.youtube.com/watch?v=AUSKTk9ENzg) for now.
+We will consider this in detail later.

 ### Simplified Computation